 The statute and TSA protocol also expressly mandate that airlines "promptly" report suspicious activity to TSA and do so even "when in doubt."
-49

-U.S.C. § 44905(a); see, U.S. Br.
-2 (stating "air carriers are encouraged and required to promptly report relevant threat information to TSA"). also, U.S. Br.
-6 (discussing non-public sensitive security information procedures that "require that operator-like aircraft Air Wisconsin immediately report to TSA all threat information that might affect the security of air transportation.")
-As the U.S. Brief noted, reports are often by their nature based on imperfect information, and the ATSA even shields tentative transmissions "possible violations" and "threats" from liability, 49 U.S.C. § 44941(a).
+49 U.S.C. § 44905(a); see, U.S. Br.
+2 (stating "air carriers are encouraged and required to promptly report relevant threat information to TSA").
+See also, U.S. Br.
+6 (discussing non-public sensitive security information procedures that "require that aircraft operator-like Air Wisconsin an immediately report to TSA all threat information that might affect the security of air transportation.")
+As the U.S. Brief noted, reports are often by their nature based on imperfect information, and the ATSA even shields tentative transmissions of "possible violations" and "threats" from liability, 49 U.S.C. § 44941(a).